The page has been translated by Gen AI.

 Table.
 Project Management Software Input Items

-1. On the Add Tool popup window, on the Basic Information input screen, click the Next button.
-The Additional Information input screen will appear.
+1. Tool addition In the popup window’s Basic Information input screen, when you click the Next button, the Additional Information input screen appears.

 2. Select each item and click the Complete button.

-3. In the confirmation popup window, click the Confirm button to complete the tool addition.
+3. In the confirmation popup, click the Confirm button to complete adding the tool.

-UsageSelect whether to use the tool in the tenant or project group.
+Use statusSelect whether to use the tool in this tenant/project group.

 Table.
 Additional Information Input Items